nicohlr/ipychart/docs/docs/user_guide/scales.md

 # Scales

-This section is dedicated to the `'scales'` argument of the options dict that you'll pass to your Chart.
-As the other arguments described if the [previous section](/user_guide/configuration), the scales argument is a key of the `options` dict.
+This section is dedicated to the `'scales'` argument of the options dictionary that you'll pass to your Chart.
+As the other arguments described if the [previous section](/user_guide/configuration), the scales argument is a key of the `options` dictionary.
 However, as it has a lot of possible nested configurations, a whole section of the documentation is dedicated to it.

 With the `'scales'` argument, you can completely configure the axis of your chart.
 This configuration involves configuring the two axis of your Chart: the x axis and the y axis.